A Strategic Framework for Organisations Navigating Uncertainty

 What Lookouts do

-Monitor the Horizon across all three zones.
+Monitor the periphery of the organisation's environment.
 Surface ambiguous information without being required to resolve it.
-Maintain a direct channel to the Captain.
-Feed the Scan stage with intelligence that would otherwise be lost.
-Log all signals — acted on or not.
+Maintain direct channels to the Captain, bypassing standard filtering hierarchies.
+Feed the Scan stage of the Navigation Loop with intelligence that would otherwise be lost.

 Who Lookouts are

-Selected on demonstrated perceptual ability — not seniority, not domain expertise.
+Selected on the basis of demonstrated perceptual ability — not seniority, not domain expertise.
 They tend to be generalists whose breadth of reference enables them to detect patterns across domains that specialists cannot see.
 They do not produce reports.
 They transmit signals.

 Why organisations suppress them

 Early perception is characterised by discomfort.
 A signal that arrives before its context is clear will feel speculative or strange.
+The organisation's natural response is to dismiss it.
 The Langship Model builds structural protection for early signals — creating the conditions under which they can be received without requiring immediate resolution.

 Why this matters now